 Septimus Heap in Septimus Heap, between Syren and Darke.
 In Syren he the cautious one, in Darke his disregard for Jenna's warnings about the Darke Domaine doesn't match any of his past actions, and results in the Domaine being set loose.

 Sherlock Holmes: Watson is compentent in the originals novel, though his mediocrity does serve to highlight the main character's brilliance.
-In many adaptations he has taken a level in dumbasss: few of which have portrayed him with any of his original intelligence or abilities.
+In many adaptations he has taken a level in dumbass: few of which have portrayed him with any of his original intelligence or abilities.

 The Wheel of Time: In the first four books of the series Elaida is presented as a cunning member of the Red Ajah who is able to get Suian removed from power and still her.
 As soon as she gain powers her I.Q drops considerably, she pisses everyone in the tower off, she makes disastrous decisions that causes Aes Sedai to be captured, and she can't even decide that the Black Ajah exists or not even when it should be obvious after several sisters were murdered and Ter'angreal were stolen.
 The reason for the change is that she was briefly visited by Padan Fain, whose powers include the ability to corrupt people and drive them insane.
-His influence was only a 'brush' of his normal power, but it was enough to start a slow deterioation.
+His influence was only a 'brush' of his normal power, but it was enough to start a slow deterioration.